Weak spots in metal may have led to fatal Osprey crash off Japan, documents obtained by AP reveal

 The November crash killed eight Air Force Special Operations Command service members.
 It was the second time in less than two years that a catastrophic failure of a part of the Osprey's proprotor gearbox, which serves as its transmission, caused a fatal accident.
 In June of 2022, five Marines were killed when a different part of the proprotor gearbox system failed.

 The crashes have led to an aggressive effort by the V-22 program office and manufacturer Bell Flight to find fixes for the critical system, which has had some components wear down earlier than the military expected.
-This latest finding might hold some clues.
+While investigators still don't know for certain what caused either crash, this latest finding might hold some clues.

 There's no other aircraft like the Osprey in the fleet.
 It can speed to a target like an airplane then rotate its engines to land like a helicopter.
 Program leaders have pointed out that the Osprey has been vital in special operations and combat missions and has flown hundreds of thousands of hours successfully.